MicrosoftDocs/Contribute/Contribute/index.md

 ms.custom: external-contributor-guide
 ---

-# Microsoft Docs Contributor Guide overview
+# Microsoft Docs contributor guide overview

-Welcome to the [docs.microsoft.com](https://docs.microsoft.com) (Microsoft Docs) Contributor Guide!
+Welcome to the [docs.microsoft.com](https://docs.microsoft.com) (Microsoft Docs) contributor guide!

 Several of the Microsoft documentation sets are open source and hosted on GitHub.
 Not all document sets are completely open source, but many have public-facing repos where you can make suggested changes via pull requests.
 This open source approach streamlines and improves communication between product engineers, content teams, and customers, and has other advantages: